JimMcL/measuring-mimicry/README.md

 for evaluating and quantifying the visual accuracy of mimics, which we hope will be useful for research into mimicry.

 Each of the methods produces one or more CSV files as output.
 All output CSV files are accessible in the `output` directory of this project (as described below).
 The columns in the CSV files are format-specific, but always contain a `species` and an `accuracy` column.
+Some files will also contain a `mimicType` column, with values `mimic`, `non-mimic` or `ant`.

 The methods are described in the paper "Measuring mimicry: Methods for quantifying visual similarity", Kelly et al. 2020.
 If you make use of any of this functionality in your research, please cite the paper.
-This directory also contains the data used to assess the methods in the above paper.
+This directory and its subdirectories also contain the data used to assess the methods in the above paper, as well as the output accuracy scores for all methods.

 ## Implementation